wp-plugins/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.4.1 =
+* set interval for captionscheck to 30 days

 = 1.4.0 =
 * new: if microdata is enabled, check if captions are available and if so add the accessibilityFeature=captions markup.
 Gracefully contributed [by Benetech](http://benetech.org/)